linkeddatacenter/kees/README.md

 1. **Boot Window (Startup Phase):** This initializes an empty knowledge graph and triggers the KEES data processing when an event indicates the availability of new information.
 2. **Learning Window (Population):** In this phase, the knowledge graph is populated with learning facts.
-3. **Reasoning Window (Inference):** This phase involves materializing inference facts within the knowledge graph.
+3. **Reasoning Sub-Cycle Window (Inference):** This phase involves the incremental materialization of inferences about facts within the knowledge graph.
 4. **Enriching Window (Fact Enhancement):** Here, the agent discovers and ingests enriched facts, enhancing the existing data.
-5. **Publishing Window (Optimization and Publication):** This phase involves optimizing data, publishing it, and resolving semantic conflicts.
+5. **Publishing Sub-Cycle Window (Optimization and Publication):** This phase involves the incremental materialization of data mappings, data cleansing, and semantic conflicts resolution.
 6. **Versioning Window (Snapshot and Versioning):** The stable knowledge graph is snapshot, creating a version for reference.

 Steps 2, 3, and 4 can be iterated as needed for the processing of KEES data within the knowledge graph.